polljoy/polljoy-web/README.md

 }
  ```

-We highly recommend you implement the above callback function so that you know polls are ready and call polljoy plugin to show the poll or do whatever control you need.
+We recommend you implement the above callback function so that you know polls are ready and call polljoy plugin to show the poll or do whatever control you need.

  ``` javascript
  function PJPollWillShow(poll);
  ```

 The polljoy poll UI is ready and will show.
 You can do whatever UI control as needed.
 Or simply ignore this implementation.

  ``` javascript
  function PJPollDidShow:(poll);
  ```

 The polljoy poll UI is ready and has shown.
 You can do whatever UI control as needed.
 Or simply ignore this implementation.

  ``` javascript
  function PJPollWillDismiss:(poll);
  ```

 The polljoy poll UI is finished and will dismiss.
 You can do whatever UI control as needed.
 Or simply ignore this implementation.
 You can prepare your own UI before resuming your app before the polljoy poll UI is dismissed.

  ``` javascript
  function PJPollDidDismiss(poll);
  ```

 The polljoy poll UI is finished and has dismissed.
 You can do whatever UI control as needed.
 Or simply ignore this implementation.
 You can prepare your own UI to resume your app before the polljoy UI is dismissed.
 This is the last callback from polljoy and all polls are completed.
 You should resume your app if you have paused.

  ``` javascript
  function PJPollDidResponded(poll);
  ```

 User has responded to the poll.
-The poll will contain all the poll data including user's responses.
-You can ignore this (the results are displayed in the polljoy.com admin console and able to be exported) or use it as you wish.
+The poll will contain all the poll data including user’s responses.
+You can ignore this (the results are displayed in the web admin console and able to be exported) or use it as you wish.

- If you issue a virtual currency amount to user, you MUST implement this function to handle the virtual amount issued (especially if your app is game).
+If you issue a virtual currency amount to user, you MUST implement this method to handle the virtual amount issued.
 This is the only callback from SDK that informs the app the virtual amount that the user collected.

  ``` java
  function PJPollDidSkipped(poll);
  ```

- If the poll is not mandatory, user can choose to skip the poll.
+ If the poll is not mandatory, the user can choose to skip the poll.
 You can handle this case or simply ignore it safely.

 ### Poll object data structure
 All callbacks will return the associated poll in JSON format. data structure will look like:

 ```